DanielFortuyn/nonsmartcontracts/overig/information_security_policy.md

 ## 21. Access Control Policy

-  - {{CompanyName}} will provide all employees and other users with the information they need to carry out their responsibilities in as effective and efficient manner as possible.
+  - {{companyName}} will provide all employees and other users with the information they need to carry out their responsibilities in as effective and efficient manner as possible.
   - The allocation of privilege rights (e.g. local administrator, domain administrator, super-user, root access) shall be restricted and controlled, and authorization provided jointly by the system owner and IT Services.
 Technical teams shall guard against issuing privilege rights to entire teams to prevent loss of confidentiality.
   - Access rights will be accorded following the principles of least privilege and need to know.
   - Every user should attempt to maintain the security of data at its classified level even if technical security mechanisms fail or are absent.
   - Users electing to place information on digital media or storage devices or maintaining a separate database must only do so where such an action is in accord with the data's classification
-  - Users are obligated to report instances of non-compliance to {{CompanyName}}
+  - Users are obligated to report instances of non-compliance to {{companyName}}
-  - Access to {{CompanyName}} IT resources and services will be given through the provision of a unique account and complex password.
+  - Access to {{companyName}} IT resources and services will be given through the provision of a unique account and complex password.
   - Access to Confidential, Restricted and Protected information will be limited to authorised persons whose job responsibilities require it, as determined by the data owner or their designated representative.
-  - Users are expected to become familiar with and abide by {{CompanyName}} policies, standards and guidelines for appropriate and acceptable usage of the networks and systems.
+  - Users are expected to become familiar with and abide by {{companyName}} policies, standards and guidelines for appropriate and acceptable usage of the networks and systems.
   - Access to data is variously and appropriately controlled according to the data classification levels.

 # Appendix A – Agreement to comply